kuceros/snort_mitre/README.md

-# RULE-MITRE output SNORT 3 loggers
+# RULE-MITRE SNORT 3 loggers

 This repository contains 3 additional Snort 3 output modules for rule-MITRE mapping.
 Each module reads CSV rule-mitre mapping file and integrate these mappings to Snort detection output.